 Anxiety can be cured by anxiety medication.
 Anxiety is a term well-known to all, so is an anxiety disorder.
 You probably have heard about it too.
 There are a few different types of anxiety disorders.
 Some of them include panic disorder, obsessive-compulsive disorder, phobias, and even the widely known post-traumatic stress disorder.
 Anxiety Medication is prescribed depending upon the type of the disorder and its severity.
 Other factors that should be taken into consideration when deciding on an anxiety medication include substance abuse or the use of other medications.

-The National Institute of Mental Health (NIMH) categorizes anti-anxiety medications, beta-blockers, and antidepressants as the anxiety medications are commonly prescribed to a patient suffering from an anxiety disorder.
+The National Institute of Mental Health (NIMH) categorizes anti-anxiety medications, beta-blockers, and antidepressants as anxiety medications are commonly prescribed to a patient suffering from an anxiety disorder.

 One should keep in mind that it may take time for the doctors to find the right medicine or the right anxiety medication for a disorder and to figure out the most suitable dosage, depending upon the patient’s scenario.
 However, before we move forward, it is important to note that there is no cure for an anxiety disorder.
 The anxiety medication can reduce anxiety, but no pill can cure the disorder.
 A sustainable recovery plan includes a detailed treatment involving different services and medicines.

 Benzodiazepines are known for their quick action.
 They provide immediate relief to patients.
-The types of anxiety medication treatments that are prescribed to patients who suffer from anxiety are:

 - Klonopin: for a generalized anxiety disorder or social anxiety